wangdingkang/ProcessDetection/README.md

 # ProcessDetection
-Processes Detection.

-Definition txt and code of modified precision/recall are in folder Metric.
+Definitions and code of modified precision/recall are in folder Metric.

 Code for computing distances images, the outputs for ALBU and DM++ are in folder DistanceImage.